UnityTech/npm/doc/misc/npm-developers.md

     cd ../some-other-folder
     npm install ../my-package

-to install it locally into the node_modules folder in that other place.
+to install it locally into the unity_packages folder in that other place.

 Then go into the node-repl, and try using require("my-thing") to bring in your module's main module.